Searching for David's Heart: Film adaptation

-Searching for David's Heart was made into a made-for-TV movie that premiered on ABC Family in 2004.
+Searching for David's Heart was made into a made-for-TV movie that premiered on ABC Family in November 21, 2004.
 It is about a teenage girl, Darcy Deeton (played by Danielle Panabaker), who is dealing with the death of her brother, David.
 She goes on a journey with her best friend Sam (played by Ricky Ullman) to find the person who received David's heart.
 In the movie, Darcy's brother is killed after he is hit by a car on his sister Darcy's birthday.
 Darcy's mother and father decide to donate his heart to a transplant organization.
 She and her best friend Sam find out David and the one who received his heart are nothing alike, which becomes very devastating to Darcy.
 However, the experience helps bring the shattered family back together and start to heal.
 For her critically acclaimed performance, Panabaker won a Young Artist Award for Best Performance in a TV Movie, Miniseries or Special – Leading Young Actress.
 The film was directed by Paul Hoen.
+This marked the second collaboration between Panabaker and English after both previously starring in the 2004 TV movie Stuck in the Suburbs.